Leveraging innovation, expertise, and passion, we are raising the bar for proton therapy technology.

 Radiance 330® is compact and customizable.
 This allows us to install Radiance 330® in locations other systems cannot be installed.

-And with the lowest capital and operating costs of any proton therapy technology, Radiance 330® delivers the industry’s fastest return on investment.
+And with low capital and operating costs, Radiance 330® delivers the industry’s fastest return on investment.

 The Radiance 330® has the smallest synchrotron footprint in the market.